hantnor/HanDocs/docs/Face Tracking/Beginner/Hotswap.md

 <hr/>

 Now you can open a new window of File Explorer by pressing `Windows + E`.
-The new window should route to your new FBX you'd like to overwrite with.
+The new window should be used to route to your new FBX you'd like to overwrite with.
+This requires manual input.

 ![Image](./img2/directory2.png)